Tuberculosis: Prognosis

 Age-standardized disability-adjusted life years caused by tuberculosis per 100,000 inhabitants, 2004:

 Tuberculosis (TB) is generally curable with prompt and appropriate treatment, but can be fatal if left untreated.
 The prognosis depends on factors like disease stage, drug resistance, and a person's overall health.
 While treatment is effective, delays or inadequate treatment can lead to severe illness and death.

-Without treatment, about two-thirds of people with TB will die of the disease, on average within 3 years of diagnosis.
+Without treatment, about two-thirds of people with TB will die of the disease, usually within three years of diagnosis.

 Progression from TB infection to overt TB disease occurs when the bacilli overcome the immune system defenses and begin to multiply.
-In some 1–5% of cases this occurs soon after the initial infection.
+In some 1–5% of cases, this occurs soon after the initial infection.
 However, in the majority of cases, a latent infection occurs with no obvious symptoms.
-Over an individual's lifetime these dormant bacilli produce active tuberculosis in 5–10% of these latent cases, often many years after infection.
+Over an individual's lifetime, these dormant bacilli produce active tuberculosis in 5–10% of these latent cases, often many years after infection.

 The risk of reactivation increases in those whose immune system becomes weakened, such as may be caused by certain drug treatments, or by infection with HIV.
 In people coinfected with M. tuberculosis and HIV, the risk of reactivation increases to 10% per year.

 Tuberculosis (TB) prognosis is significantly worsened by HIV co-infection, leading to higher mortality rates and poorer treatment outcomes.
 People with HIV are much more susceptible to developing active TB, and even with treatment, they face increased risks of unsuccessful treatment and death compared to those without HIV.